cybercongress/go-cyber/docs/run_validator.md

 ```
 You should be seeing a returned JSON with your node status including node_info, sync_info and validator_info.

+## Get CYB tokens

+To be a validator, you will need some CYB to be bounded as your stake.
+Top 146 validators by bounded stake will be active validators taking part in consensus and earning validator rewards.

+Once the network do not have 146 validators 100M CYB is enougth to join.
+Don't worry - it is not so much tokens.
+CYB do not have decimals so 1 CYB is comparable to 1 wei in Ethereum.
+Cyber network is pure POS [Tendermint](https://tendermint.com/) based network, so there is no ability to mine tokens.
+But there are [several ways to get tokens](/docs/get_CYB.md).

 ## Prepare stake address

-Alright, you are now connected to the testnet.
-To be a validator, you will need some **CBD**(cyberd coin) to be bounded as your stake.
-Top 146 validators by bounded stake will be active validators taking part in consensus.

-If you already have address with **CBD** and know seed phrase just restore it into your local keystore.
+If you already have address with CYB and know seed phrase just restore it into your local keystore.
 ```bash
 docker exec -ti cyberd cyberdcli keys add <your_key_name> --recover docker exec cyberd cyberdcli keys show <your_key_name>
 ```

-If you have been lucky enought and your Ethereum address has been included in genesis you can import ethereum private key:
+If you have been lucky enought and your Ethereum address has been included in genesis you can import ethereum private key

 > Please, do not import high value Ethereum accounts.
 This can not be safe! cyberd software is a new software and is not battle tested yet.